ABOG CASE LOG INTELLIGENCE

 Every deadline is hard.
 There are no extensions.

 Dates below reflect the 2025–2026 collection cycle.
 PDI Med tracks ABOG deadline changes — this page is updated when the bulletin changes.
-Missing the July 31 case list deadline means waiting a full year to sit for boards.
+Missing the case list submission deadline means waiting a full year to sit for boards.

-ABOG Annual Collection Timeline 2025–2026 Case collection window (Jul 1 – Jun 30) CRITICAL CRITICAL 1 JUL 1 Collection begins AUG Pace check ~15 cases !
-SEP Board app deadline ~30 cases target JUN 30 Collection ends Exam weeks assigned !
-JUL 31 Case list due No extensions 80+ cases submitted Oral boards Oct–Dec DALLAS, TX 3 sessions OB · GYN · Office MONTHLY PACE TARGETS Month 1 8 Month 3 22 Month 6 44 Month 9 66 Month 12 80+ PDI Med shows your pace vs. these targets and counts down to every deadline
+ABOG Annual Collection Timeline 2025–2026 Case collection window (Jul 1 – Jun 30) CRITICAL CRITICAL 1 JUL 1 Collection begins !
+SEP Board app deadline ~22 cases target APR Pace check ~66 cases JUN 30 Collection closes !
+AUG Case list due No extensions 80 cases: complete Oral boards Oct–Dec DALLAS, TX 3 sessions OB · GYN · Office MONTHLY PACE TARGETS Month 1 8 Month 3 22 Month 6 44 Month 9 66 Month 12 80+ PDI Med shows your pace vs. these targets and counts down to every deadline

 Live deadline countdown